College Scorecard

 Many students listed the Acceptance Rate among their top, if not first, priorities.
 The statistic is currently hidden toward the bottom of the school profile under a collapsed tab, and can be difficult to find at a glance.
 Some participants wanted the option to filter by a range of test scores instead of just seeing that test score and below.

-How might we align the featured metrics with what users are more interested to find?
+How might we align the featured metrics with what users are most interested to find?

 04